 Security at what cost?
 Examining the latest trends in global military spending

-Recently released data from the Stockholm International Peace Research Institute reveals that global military expenditure marked its tenth consecutive year of growth in 2024, reaching an unprecedented total of $2.7 trillion.
+Recently released data from the Stockholm International Peace Research Institute (SIPRI) reveals that global military expenditure marked its tenth consecutive year of growth in 2024, reaching an unprecedented total of $2.7 trillion.
 This represents a real-terms rise of 9.4% on the total for 2023, which is also the largest annual increase since the end of the Cold War.

 What do these trends mean for the international security landscape?
 What are the key drivers behind this increase?
 And what are the possible consequences for sustainable peace, security and development?